 They don’t just call us the Smokies because of the lingering fog that rolls over the mountains every morning—we also do homestyle, smoked BBQ better than anyone else in the South.
 We’ll let y’all settle the age-old tomato-based versus vinegar-based versus mustard-based BBQ sauce debate amongst yourselves—but we recommend you do it in one of the Haywood County barbecue joints listed below.

 Maggie Valley’s oldest BBQ restaurant sits so close to Jonathan Creek, you’ll feel like you’re sitting right on the creek bed.
-Both the customer service and the food here is top-notch: from sandwich plates to picnic-style offerings, this is the place to go if you want to try something new, like fried corn.
+Both the customer service and the food here is top-notch: from sandwich plates to picnic-style offerings, this is the place to go if you want to try something new, like fried corn!
 This rich side is rolled in batter and deep-fried to crispy indulgence.
 For all you sauce aficionados, you’ve got to try Butts on the Creek’s award-winning mild mustard sauce—it goes well with just about anything on your plate.
+End your dinner with their rich and creamy hot fudge cake paired with vanilla ice cream.
 As is the case with all restaurants on this list, the sides, desserts, and sauces are all homemade.